-The Ozarks Studies Committee of Missouri State University-West Plains seeks proposals for its tenth annual symposium to be held at the West Plains Civic Center on September 22-24, 2022.
+The Ozarks Studies Committee of Missouri State University-West Plains seeks proposals for its 15th annual symposium to be held at the West Plains Civic Center on September 22-24, 2022.

 The theme of the 2022 symposium is “Cultural Encounters in the Ozarks.”
 This broad theme is intended to accommodate consideration of a wide variety of topics.
 The committee is also happy to consider a variety of supplemental topics or approaches related to the Ozarks.

 For purposes of this symposium, the Ozarks is defined broadly to encompass much of southern Missouri and northern Arkansas and adjacent portions of Oklahoma, Kansas, and Illinois.